 Saint Mary's College offers an international program provided by International Studies Abroad (ISA) at the University of the Western Cape (UWC), Cape Town.
-In 2015, UWC was ranked 7th best institution in Africa and 5th in South Africa.
-The University is located in the Tygerberg suburb of Belleville, 12 miles north of Cape Town, which is rated as one of the most beautiful cities in the world.
+In 2015, UWC was ranked the seventh best institution in Africa and the fifth best in South Africa.
+The University is located in the Tygerberg suburtb of Belleville, 12 miles north of Cape Town, which is rated as one of the most beautiful cities in the world.

 Students can hike or take a cable-car ride up Table Mountain to enjoy the breathtaking view of the city and the Cape Peninsula, take a ferry to the historic Robben Island, or visit the Cape of Good Hope.
-The University houses the UWC-Robben Island Mayibuye Archives, which includes a collection of artifacts and the historical documents of the apartheid era in South Africa, including some about Nelson Mandela, the South Africa President (1994-1999) who won the 1993 Nobel Peace Prize.
-The new Desmond Tutu Center for Spirituality and Society was launched in 2014 to honor the legacy of Archbishop Emeritus Desmond Tutu, who had served as UWC Chancellor for almost 25 years and won the 1984 Nobel Peace Prize for his efforts in resolving and ending apartheid.
+The University houses the UWC-Robben Island Mayibuye Archives, which includes a collection of artifacts and the historical documents of the apartheid era in South Africa, including some about Nelson Mandela, the South Africa president (1994-1999) who won the 1993 Nobel Peace Prize.
+The new Desmond Tutu Center for Spirituality and Society was launched in 2014 to honor the legacy of Archbishop Emeritus Desmond Tutu, who had served as UWC chancellor for almost 25 vears and won the 1984 Nobel Peace Prize for his efforts in resolving and ending apartheid.

 UWC offers courses that will fit into anyone's area of study.
-Popular areas of study at UWC include: Social Development Studies, Politics and African Studies, Performing Arts, Health Studies, and Environmental Studies.
-Students can choose courses taught in English in a wide range of subject areas, including anthropology, sociology, English, African languages, history, political studies, women's and gender studies, nutrition, psychology, sports, business, accounting, economics, education, biology, chemistry, earth science, environmental studies, mathematics, physics, and international studies.
-Students may take 4 courses or the equivalent of 16 credits per semester and may enroll for fall or spring semester or the full year.
-Upon arrival, students will participate in arrival orientation (the ISA Bridging Cultures Program) led by the South Africa Resident Director and staff before the university orientation for new students, in which they will be introduced to the campus community, familiarized with local customs, given information regarding getting involved in student activities on campus, presented with volunteer opportunities, and visit local attractions in Cape Town.
-The program offers some of the following excursions covered by the program fee: a one-day trip to Table Mountain and Cape Peninsula, Aquilia Game Reserve, multiple days to the Hermanus Backpacker Lodge, and a one-day trip to Langa Township and Robben Island, where Nelson Mandela was imprisoned for 18 years.
-The program is open to sophomores, juniors, and seniors.
-Applicants for this program must have a minimum 2.5 GPA.
+Popular areas of study at UWC include: social development studies, politics and African studies, performing arts, health studies, and environmental studies.
+Students can choose courses taught in English in a wide range of subject areas, Students may take four courses or the equivalent of 16 credits per semester and may enroll for the fall or spring semester

+Upon arrival, students will participate in arrival orientation (the ISA) Bridging Cultures Program) led by the South Africa Resident Director and staff before the university orientation for new students, in which they will be introduced to the campus community, familiarized with local customs, given information regarding getting involved in student activities on campus, presented with volunteer opportunities, and visit local attractions in Cape Town.
+The program offers some excursions covered by the program fee The program is open to sophomores, juniors, and seniors.

+Applicants for this program must have a minimum 3.0 GPA.
 It is expected that participating students be in good disciplinary standing and exhibit emotional maturity and adaptability to new experiences.